Fredz

-Frédéric Carrier (born January 23, 2002), known professionally as Fredz, is a Canadian singer from Longueuil, Quebec.
-He is most noted for his 2024 album Demain il fera beau, which was a Félix Award nominee for Rap Album of the Year at the 46th Félix Awards in 2024, and a Juno Award nominee for Francophone Album of the Year at the Juno Awards of 2025.
+Frédéric Carrier (born January 25, 2002), known professionally as Fredz, is a Canadian singer from Longueuil, Quebec.
+He is most noted for his 2024 album Demain il fera beau, which was a Félix Award nominee for Rap Album of the Year at the 46th Félix Awards in 2024, and a Juno Award nominee for Francophone Album of the Year at sure the Juno Awards of 2025.

+His 2025 album On s'enverra des fleurs was shortlisted for Francophone Album of the Year at the Juno Awards of 2026.